cmalagar/jobQueue/README.md

 ## Build Setup

 Install dependencies:

-'''bash
 	$ npm install
-'''

 Start the server:

-'''bash
 	$ npm start
-'''

 Server should be started on port 3000.

 ## API